Save to your scrapbook

-“This lovely light chocolate sponge, filled with plump, boozy fruit and coated in chocolate cream, is a delicious update of the traditional Yule log.
+“This lovely light chocolate sponge, filled with plump, boozy fruit and coated in chocolate cream, is a delicious update of the traditional yule log.
 Make it in stages over a week for a trouble-free run-up to Christmas.”
-Heston
+Heston Blumenthal

 35g each raisins, currants, sultanas, dried cranberries, mixed peel

 2 oranges, juice of both and zest of 1

 100g Mount Gay extra old rum

 ½ tsp each ground cloves, ginger, allspice, cardamom and cinnamon